core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The second method, called pairwise mode, relies on a symmetric key, which is derived from a pairwise shared secret computed from the asymmetric keys of the message sender and recipient.
 This method is intended for one-to-one messages sent in the group, such as all responses individually sent by servers, as well as requests addressed to an individual server.

 A Group Manager is responsible for managing one or multiple OSCORE groups.
-In particular, the Group Manager acts as repository of the group members' authentication credentials including the corresponding public keys; manages, renews and provides security material in the group; and handles the join process of new group members.
+In particular, the Group Manager acts as repository of the group members' authentication credentials including the corresponding public keys; manages, renews, and provides security material in the group; and handles the join process of new group members.

 As defined in {{I-D.ietf-ace-oscore-gm-admin}}, an administrator entity can interact with the Group Manager to create OSCORE groups and specify their configuration (see {{sssec-group-creation}}).
 During the lifetime of the OSCORE group, the administrator can further interact with the Group Manager, in order to possibly update the group configuration and eventually delete the group.